 Sec.
 17a-248-14.
-Adjustment to parent fees
+Adjustment to parent contributions and insurance co- payments

-(a) A parent may request in writing an adjustment of the family's adjusted gross income if there are one or more extraordinary expenditures that should be taken into account when calculating the contribution.
+(a) A parent may request in writing an adjustment of the family's adjusted gross income if there are one or more extraordinary expenditures that should be taken into account when calculating the contribution and, if applicable, insurance co- payment.
 Adjustments may be requested through the director or the director's designee as prescribed in this section.
 If such an adjustment is denied, the parent may request an administrative proceeding pursuant to section 17a-248-9 of the Regulations of Connecticut State Agencies.

-(b) The lead agency may reduce a family's adjusted gross income from which the contribution is calculated, upon the written request of the parent and with the submission of appropriate documentation.
+(b) The lead agency may reduce a family's adjusted gross income from which the contribution and, if applicable, insurance co-payment is calculated, upon the written request of the parent and with the submission of appropriate documentation.